 6 Smart Document Workflow Hacks

-- Automate notifications: By setting up automatic notifications, you can ensure that everyone is informed when documents are ready for review, when deadlines are approaching, or if there have been any changes.
+- Automate notifications: By setting up automatic notifications, you can make sure everyone is informed when documents are ready for review, when deadlines are approaching, or if there have been any changes.
 This way, no one is left in the dark, and everyone can contribute on time.

-- Conditional routing: Make the route of your documents (i.e. which ones go to which people) depend on what they're about or who needs to give them the thumbs-up.
+- Set up a conditional document routing workflow: Make the route of your documents (i.e. which ones go to which people) depend on what they're about or who needs to give them the thumbs-up.
 So, if it's a big-budget thing, it automatically gets sent to the high-level reviewers for approval.

 - Parallel reviews: Forget waiting for one person to finish before the next can start.
-With parallel review, different folks can tackle different parts simultaneously.
+With parallel review, different team members can tackle different parts simultaneously.
 This reduces review cycle times and accelerates document approval processes.

 - Document templates: Standardized templates are your best friend.
 Stick to them for consistency across the board, and watch how much easier it is for everyone to whip up documents.
 (PS: you can find templates for important project documents in our library for DPM members here.)

-- Version control: Integrate your workflows with version control to keep track of who did what and when automatically.
+- Version control: Integrate your workflows with version control to automatically keep track of who did what and when.
 No more guessing games or wondering if you're working with the latest version.

 3 Common Mistakes To Avoid

-- Insufficient security: Neglecting proper permissions or granting access to unauthorized parties can lead to serious breaches, potentially compromising sensitive company information.
-It's crucial to ensure that the mapping of reviewers and dependencies is thought out before initiating the workflow.
-The DMS will allow you to do this quickly; otherwise, have it documented and closely monitored by the project manager or document workflow coordinator.
+- Insufficient security: Neglecting proper permissions or granting access to unauthorized parties can lead to serious breaches and potentially compromise sensitive company information.
+Make sure to map dependencies and reviewers before initiating the workflow.
+A DMS will allow you to do this quickly; otherwise, have it documented and closely monitor it.

-- Underestimating workflow monitoring: Failure to consistently assess and refine the workflow can result in errors and confusion among stakeholders, team members, and clients.
-Remember, regular monitoring and improvement efforts are significant and essential to maintaining efficiency and clarity throughout the process.
+- Underestimating workflow monitoring: Failure to assess, refine, and document the workflow can result in errors and confusion among stakeholders, team members, and clients.
+Regular monitoring and improvement allows you to maintain workflow efficiency and clarity.

-- Improper storage: Clarity is vital when locating final approved documents.
-Establishing and communicating a structured document storage and archival procedure company-wide ensures easy access for all employees and reduces search time.
+- Improper storage: This helps you and your team easily locate final approved documents.
+Establishing and communicating a structured document storage and archival procedure company-wide makes sure that everyone has easy access and reduces search time.

 What’s Next?